WHAT IS BACKFEED?

 Backfeed is the term used when the flow of electricity is reversed from its normal direction of flow.

-The only safe and sensible precaution to take when a standby generator is to be connected into the home or business, is to have it installed with a Mains Transfer Switch.
+The only safe and sensible precaution to take when a standby generator is to be connected into the home or business is to have it installed with a transfer switch.

 The transfer switch will need to be professionally installed as it will be integrated into your main electrical supply.

 A Manual Transfer Switch (MTS) can be located anywhere in your home or business and once you’ve started the generator, you’ll use this to switch from mains to backup, eliminating the risk of possible backfeed and vice versa when the mains power has been returned.

 The Automatic Transfer Switch (ATS) will sense the drop in power from the grid and while the lights may go off for a minute, it will automatically signal your generator to power up and the transfer switch will connect your home or business to the generator to provide power.

 The ATS will also do the reverse - sense a return of power from the grid and automatically switch you back from generated power to mains power.